topdown/VVV-Dashboard/README.md

 * Sass CSS
 * Bower to manage JS
 * xDebug check and notice to show if its on or off
-* Debug Log viewer, if there is a debug.log show button by host and make it viewable
+* Debug Log viewer, if there is a debug.log show button by host and make the last 20 viewable

 ---
 ### UPDATE Instructions